ToxMox/ToxMoxPanZoomer/README.md

 6. **Offset X/Y**: Fine-tune the panning position with pixel offsets
 7. **Zoom Level**: Set your desired zoom level (1x to 5x)
 8. **Transition Durations**: Configure separate durations for zoom-in and zoom-out animations
+9. **Deadzone Settings**:
+   - Enable/disable deadzone functionality
+   - Set horizontal and vertical deadzone percentages
+   - Configure transition duration when disabling deadzone

+### Global Settings
+- **Update Frequency**: Set the refresh rate for mouse tracking (30-240 FPS)
+- **Refresh Scenes and Sources**: Button to refresh all dropdown lists if sources change

-## Usage
+## Setup and Usage

-1. After configuration, enable the desired config(s) with the **Enable Config** checkbox
+1. Select **Target Scene**, **Target Source** to Pan/Zoom, **Viewport Source** from dropdowns.
+2. The script will set target source's **Positional Alignment** to **Center** (via Edit Transform)
+3. Viewport Source needs Top Left setting for Positional Alignment (this is default when adding sources)
+4. Select the **Target Monitor** to track the mouse on.
+5. Adjust **Offset X/Y** values to shift the panning center if desired.
+6. Configure **Deadzone** percentages to create an area where mouse movement doesn't affect panning.
+7. Enable **Config 1 and/or Config 2** and set **Zoom Level** (1x-5x)
+8. Configure **Transition Durations** for zoom and deadzone transitions.
+9. Set **Update Frequency** in Global Settings for smoother or more efficient performance.
-2. Set up hotkeys in OBS Settings → Hotkeys for:
+10. Use hotkeys to toggle features (configure in OBS Settings - Hotkeys):
-   - **Toggle ToxMox Pan Zoomer - Config 1 - Panning**: Starts/stops mouse tracking for Config 1
+    - **Toggle ToxMox Pan Zoomer - Config # - Panning**
+      Enables/disables mouse tracking (must be enabled first)
-   - **Toggle ToxMox Pan Zoomer - Config 1 - Zooming**: Activates/deactivates zoom for Config 1
+    - **Toggle ToxMox Pan Zoomer - Config # - Zooming**
+      Enables/disables zoom with smooth transitions
-   - **Toggle ToxMox Pan Zoomer - Config 2 - Panning**: Starts/stops mouse tracking for Config 2
+    - **Toggle ToxMox Pan Zoomer - Config # - Deadzone**
+      Creates a non-responsive area around mouse position
-   - **Toggle ToxMox Pan Zoomer - Config 2 - Zooming**: Activates/deactivates zoom for Config 2
+    - **Toggle ToxMox Pan Zoomer - Config # - Pause**
+      Freezes current position regardless of mouse movement
+11. Note: Panning must be activated with hotkey before other features will work

 When panning is active, your mouse position determines which part of the source is shown within the viewport area.
 Zooming works in conjunction with panning and scales the content around your mouse position.

-**Important**: Panning must be activated with hotkey before Zooming hotkey works.

-## Setup Instructions

-1. Select **Target Scene**, **Target Source** to Pan/Zoom, **Viewport Source** from dropdowns
-2. The script will set target source's **Positional Alignment** to **Center** (via Edit Transform)
-3. Viewport Source needs Top Left setting for Positional Alignment (this is default when adding sources)
-4. Select the **Target Monitor** to track the mouse on
-5. Adjust offset values to shift from center the Target Source panning if desired
-6. Enable **Config 1 and/or Config 2** and set **Zoom Level** (1x-5x)
-7. Configure **Transition Durations** and **Update Frequency**
-8. Use hotkeys to toggle panning/zooming (configure in OBS Settings - Hotkeys)
-9. Panning must be activated with hotkey before Zooming hotkey works

 ## Tips